tgirke/rcf/contact.md

     * Keith Richards-Dinger (Earth Sciences)
     * more to be added from CS, geology, climate research, physics, chemistry

-* HPC staff members from UCR
+* HPC expert staff members from UCR
     * Victor Hill (CS)

 * 2 external members: one academia, one industry